 People ask me whether they should put their money in a 401(k) or a Roth IRA.
 The answer is yes.

-If possible, I want you to invest the maximum amount allowed in both investing options.
-That way, you’re taking advantage of any employer match while also getting the tax benefits of a Roth IRA.
+If you’re eligible for a 401(k) and a Roth IRA, the best-case scenario is that you invest in both accounts (and if you can max them both out—go for it!).
+That way, you’re taking advantage of your employer match and getting the tax benefits of a Roth IRA.